-Another very important testimonial has been sent to us by IZ4AQT Nicola and we cannot say “thank you very much”.
+Another very important testimonial has been sent to us by IZ4AQT Nicola and we can never say “thank you very much” enough.
 Here below we propose his full report.

 This description is intended to be complementary to the article already published for the same apparatus modified with IFace v.1.
 The solution described here advantageously takes advantage of the small size that the IFace v.2 interface “without connectors” has; in particular, the extremely limited thickness of the SMD construction made it possible to choose a location inside the “shielded box” of the RF Unit.
 Having used a rather rigid shielded cable (RG 316 / U), and the sampling point of the IF signal being particularly hidden, particular care had to be taken in the path and execution of the solderings.
 Primary objective: we must have curves of the coaxial cable sufficiently wide so as not to create excessive stress on the welding points.
 The photos below show the sequence of the implementation steps of the change.

 Preparing the IFace for installation

 In this phase the coaxial input and output signal cables and the power supply cable (in red) have been soldered to the board.

 Check the overall dimensions in the final position

 In this phase it was checked that the IFace v.2, suitably sandwiched between two insulating layers of plasticized cardboard, could easily find its place inside the RF Unit compartment.

 Welding of the IF pickup cable